Xayah-Hina/Xayah-Hina/README.md

 ### Hey, there 👋

 - " Graphics is awesome. "
-- " Simulation is the key. "
+- " Physics is the key. "